 We derive the majority of our total revenues from sales of licenses of our software applications.
-We do not customize our software for a specific end user customer.
-We sell our software applications to end user customers both directly through our sales force and indirectly through our global network of value-added reseller partners, systems integrators, corporate resellers and original equipment manufacturers.
-Our corporate resellers bundle or sell our software applications together with their own products, and our value added resellers sell our software applications independently.
-Our software revenue was 55% of our total revenues for fiscal 2008, 56% for fiscal 2007 and 57% for fiscal 2006.
+We do not customize our software for a specific end-user customer.
+We sell our software applications to end-user customers both directly through our sales force and indirectly through our global network of value-added reseller partners, systems integrators, corporate resellers and original equipment manufacturers.
+Our software revenue was 52% of our total revenues for fiscal 2009, 55% for fiscal 2008 and 56% for fiscal 2007.

-Software revenue generated through indirect distribution channels was approximately 80% of total software revenue in fiscal 2008, 69% in fiscal 2007 and 68% in fiscal 2006.
-Software revenue generated through direct distribution channels was approximately 20% of total software revenue in fiscal 2008, 31% in fiscal 2007 and 32% in fiscal 2006.
-The shift in software revenue generated through indirect distribution channels compared to our direct sales force is the result of both an increase in software revenue from our international operations (which is almost exclusively transacted through indirect distribution and a shift to indirect distribution channels from direct distribution in software revenue generated in the United States.
-In addition, deals initiated by our direct sales force in the United States are sometimes transacted through indirect channels based on end user customer requirements, which are not always in our control.
-As such, there may be fluctuations in the dollars and percentage of software revenue generated through our direct sales force in the United States are sometimes and direct sales force, are key attributes to our long-term growth strategy.
-We will continue to invest in both our control calles or our direct sales force to effectively sell our software applications could have a material adverse effect on our revenues and results of operations.
+Software revenue generated through indirect distribution channels was approximately 81% of total software revenue in fiscal 2009, 80% in fiscal 2008 and 69% in fiscal 2007.
+Software revenue generated through direct distribution channels was approximately 19% of total software revenue in fiscal 2009, 20% in fiscal 2008 and 31% in fiscal 2007.
+The continued shift in software revenue generated through indirect distribution channels compared to our direct sales force is primarily the result of higher growth rates in software revenue from our international operations (which is almost exclusively transacted through indirect distribution).
+In addition, deals initiated by our direct sales force in the United States are sometimes transacted through indirect distribution channels from time to time.
+We believe that the growth of our software revenue, derived from both our indirect channel partners and direct sales force, are key attributes to our long-term growth strategy.
+We will continue to invest in both our channel relationships and direct sales force to effectively sell our software applications could have a material adverse effect on our revenues and results of operations.